maarten-pennings/d64viewer/README.md

 - block1 is track/sector link to first block of file
 ```

-We now pick one of the files as topic (topic `--tife CASE-09`); the view by default is hex.
+We now pick one of the files as topic (topic `--tfile CASE-09`); the view by default is hex.

 ```
 (env) C:\Repos\d64viewer\viewer>run ..\testcases\cases.d64  --tfile CASE-09